ttscoff/bunch/bunch-files/scheduling-bunches.md

 `Close on` uses the same syntax as `open on`.

+> Tip: You can always see what the next scheduled event for a Bunch is by hovering over it in the menu.
+A tooltip will show up displaying the time of the next scheduled open or close event.

 ## Natural Language Dates

 All of the scheduling keys (other than `open every`) allow natural language dates and times.
 You can just write `1pm` or `tue noon` and it should figure out what you're trying to do.
 You can view the Console to see the confirmation that scheduling is happening.
 I don't currently offer a front-end way to see what all is scheduled, but I'd like to eventually.